proctorf/HIST289/AdXmlExercise.md

 - As a team, write a **short statement (3–4 sentences)** answering:
   - *What do you want your encoded product to be/do?*
   - *What kinds of questions could encoding help you ask about this document?*
+  - *What purposes can you imagine encoding the document serving for you and future researchers*

 ---

-## Part 2: Locate Metadata
+## Part 2: Locate Your Ad
-Follow this guide to identify citation details for your assigned document:
+Follow this guide to find an ad to encode:
 👉 **[How to locate the document in the newspaper database →](https://docs.google.com/document/d/1AsYwC4bY28roUFU49bxe6uIJ2Sh9iUtiIFb1DPpXgA4/edit?usp=sharing)**

 ---